APQ JENA

 The production takes place in Jena Made in Germany.
 The small series character also allows for individual and special production as well as the consideration of individual customer wishes.

-The focus of our development and manufacturing program is on completely new Fluorite Quadruplet Polychromats, which are significantly superior to conventional doublet and triplet apochromats.
+The focus of our development and manufacturing program is on completely new Fluorite Universal Polychromats and Fluorite Wide Field Polychromats, which are significantly superior to conventional doublet and triplet apochromats.

-The main feature of the four lens design is the polychromatic correction with a diffraction-limited imaging quality over a spectral range from 365nm (UV) to 1014nm (IR), which will benefit both visual observers and especially astrophotographers.
+The main feature of both optical designs is the polychromatic correction with a diffraction-limited imaging quality over a spectral range from 365nm (UV) to 1014nm (IR).
+Both visual observers and astrophotographers in particalur will benefit from this.

 These are the first polychromats as astronomical optics, which we are now making available to a broad user group.